Money Saving Moving Tips

 Purge Unwanted Items

 If you have the time, you can pad your pockets by having a garage sale or selling unwanted items online.
-Downsizing can be great and means less items to move.
+Downsizing can be great and means fewer items to move.

-If you’d rather just donate them, check out our blog post detailing some great Portland area nonprofits.
+If you’d rather just donate them, check out this article detailing some great Portland Metro area nonprofits.
 Make sure to get a receipt, it’s all tax deductible!